 Academic counseling includes a variety of services designed to help students with concerns about reaching their academic goals.
-Counselors provide informal academic assessments, academic and vocational counseling, and individual help with writing and study skills.
+Counselors provide informal academic assessments, academic and vocational counseling, and help with study skills.
 Referrals for individual tutoring with professionals in specific courses are also available.